RethinkRobotics-opensource/robotnik_sensors/README.md

-# robotnik_sensors

-Robotnik standard sensors description
+# Robotnik sensors description

-# dependencies

-To use Gazebo GPU accelerated simulation: https://github.com/RobotnikAutomation/velodyne_simulator

-# view models

-You can view each model with the following command:

-` roslaunch robotnik_sensors view_sensor.launch sensor:=SENSOR_NAME `

-Example:

-` roslaunch robotnik_sensors view_sensor.launch sensor:=intel_d435 `
+This package contains the description of the sensors used in Robotnik robots.